TOPIC: A Parallel Association Paradigm for Multi-Object Tracking under Complex Motions and Diverse Scenes: Experiments

 The motion level threshold $\alpha$ is handy when conflict matches occur.
 For the purpose of exploring the impact of different values of the motion level threshold $\alpha$ on the tracking performance, we conduct a sensitivity analysis on this parameter.
 On all five datasets, we perform 10 separate group experiments via grid search, where $\alpha \in [0,1]$ with an interval of 0.1.

 As shown in Figure~\ref{fig:sensitivity analysis}, we observe that the threshold of the motion level affects the tracking performance, and the degree of the effect is correlated with the conflict rate.
 For instance, GMOT-40 has a conflict rate of 15.4\%, which varies around 6 in both HOTA and MOTA.
 We also note that DanceTrack's conflict rate, although also high (13.3\%), the motion level threshold $\alpha$ has a smaller impact on tracking performance.
-We analyze this because many motion and appearance matches are wrong, so the association results will be wrong regardless of what kind of feature is selected.
+We analyze the reason that many motion and appearance matches are wrong, the association results will be wrong regardless of what kind of feature is selected.

+Besides, compared to using IOU as a metric, we introduce the normalized center distance between bounding boxes as a metric.
+Specifically, we use the length and width of the image to normalize the distance between objects.
+Since most of the normalized distances are smaller than IOU-based distances, we set a finer interval for the motion level threshold $\alpha$, i.e., $\alpha \in \{0, 0.001, 0.005, 0.01, 0.05, 0.1, 0.5, 1\}$.
+As shown in Figure~\ref{fig:sensitivity analysis}, both the HOTA and MOTA using normalized center distance as the motion level metric are lower than the best accuracy of the IOU-based metrics on all five datasets.
+We argue that this is because normalized center distance ignores the scale differences of different objects, thereby unsuitable as a unified motion level metric.
+In contrast, IOU normalizes the motion level for each object individually by calculating the overlapping area of bounding boxes of two successive frames, which is more suitable as a unified motion level metric.